 As inflation rises and economic instability continues to remain a problem due to several significant factors, including the Coronavirus pandemic, citizens are looking for relief.

 The common man is ready to take any approach to save as much money as possible.
-People have entirely changed their lifestyle and habits to adapt accordingly.
+People have entirely changed their lifestyles and habits to adapt accordingly.

 However, with the continuous rise in fuel prices, how can drivers save some Rupees in their pockets?
 Worry no more!

 If you own a car and are tired of paying massive amounts of money on fuel from your pocket, we bring to you seven driving hacks that will help you spend less on gas!

 7 Driving Hacks That Will Help You Spend Less On Gas!

 Your tires play a vital role in helping you save fuel.
 What many drivers are unaware of is that worn-down tires cause high fuel consumption.
 Underinflated tires cause more friction and result in loss of money.
 Whereas properly inflated and monitored tires reduce friction and improve fuel economy.
 You must watch them, especially when there’s a change in the weather.

 Many drivers eventually make a habit of slamming on the brakes too hard.
 At first, drivers don’t consider it a big deal.
 However, what they don’t realize is that the slamming wears out the brakes and causes the car to consume more fuel.
 According to experts, driving smoothly can help drivers save up to 20% of fuel.

 3. Clean Out Extra Junk From The Trunk